jeffstride/idp/book_source/visualizations/geospatial.md

 Geospatial plots are great at:
 1. Showing how an **area** is impacted relative to other **areas.**
 2. Revealing which area is impacted.
-3. Illustrateing a pattern in the location of something.
+3. Illustrating a pattern in the location of something.

 Geospatial plots are NOT good at:
 1. Showing **how** one value correlates to another.
 (Use a line plot for this)